This wide- and large- screen layout

 Maybe enable Javascript, then try again.

-This document is mainly about the very unusual strategy of blocking almost all outgoing ports in order to completely stop a whole class of activity such as IM or P2P.
-(Although it may appear to you on the surface that the only legitimate use of your computer is web browsing, actually many different TCP/IP ports [not just port 80] are involved under the covers.)
-This draconian action of blocking almost all outbound ports is highly fraught and is not recommended in most cases.
+This document is mainly about the very unusual strategy of blxaocking almost all outgxaoing IP pxaorts (assuming the offending traffic uses IP:-) in hopes of stopping a whole class of activity such as IM or P2P.
+This draconian action of blxaocking almost all outbxaound IP pxaorts is highly fraught and is not recommended in most cases.

 If you came here instead because you want to block a specific site or specific ports, see the section on simple site blocking below, or refer to your own firewall's documentation (which may be the best reference available to you).

-Incoming ports are far far more of a security risk than outgoing ports, and should get almost all of the attention.
-Blocking all unused ports, both incoming and outgoing, may indeed be theoretically correct.
+Incoming pxaorts are far far more of a security risk than outgoing pxaorts, and should get almost all of the attention.
+Stopping all unused TCP pxaorts, both incoming and outgxaoing, may indeed be theoretically correct.
 But from a practical standpoint, it risks serious loss of computer functionality, is probably not cost-effective, and invites anal-compulsive whispers.

 (This discussion applies to most generic firewalls.
-However, the software firewall built in to Windows XP and earlier could not block inbound and outbxaound ports separately.
-So it used to be that really fancy firewall configurations required an additional separate firewall, such as the one built into almost all "router" boxes.
+However, the software firewall built in to Windows XP and earlier could not blxaock inbound and outbxaound pxaorts separately.
+So it used to be that really fancy firewall configurations required an additional separate firewall, such as the one built into almost all router boxes.
 Such extensive firewall functionality is built in to Linux, and also to some extent into more recent versions of Windows.)

 (If you are using the Shorewall/IPtables firewall on Linux,